JacobThielNUVIEW/PRACER/README.md

 ++ Begin Patch
-# PRACER / RACELAY — Project Overview, Phases & Ownership Transfer
+# PRACER — Project Overview, Phases & Ownership Transfer

 This README provides a single, authoritative source of truth for the project: architecture, how things work end-to-end, UI mapping, a detailed Phase 1 breakdown (what each UI shows), and a precise ownership-transfer checklist.